l7mp/mc-wan/README.md

   hostnames:
     - payment.secure.svc.cluster.local
   rules:
-    - matches:
-        - method: GET
-          path:
-            type: PathPrefix
-            value: /payment
-      filter:
+    - filter:
         urlRewrite:
           hostname: payment.secure.svc.cluster.local
       backendRefs:
         - name: payment.secure.svc.cluster.local
           port: 8080
-    - matches:
-        - path:
-            type: PathPrefix
-            value: /stats
-      filter:
-        urlRewrite:
-          hostname: payment.secure.svc.cluster.local
-      backendRefs:
-        - name: payment
-          namespace: secure
-          port: 8080
 ```

-The `http.rules` object is copied verbatim from the ServiceExport to the HTTPRoute, except that we
-rewrite the `hostname` to the original name of the target service and set the `backendRefs` to
+The `http.rules` rewrites the `hostname` to the original name of the target service and sets the
-refer to the exported service `payment.secure` over port 8080.
+`backendRefs` to refer to the exported service `payment.secure` over port 8080.

 We may need to add an [annotation](https://gateway-api.sigs.k8s.io/guides/multiple-ns) or a
 `PolicyTargetReference` as well to allow cross-namespace routing.